loiclau/Marvel/README.md

 - Using frameworks is forbidden, your code should use native language libraries, except for Python, you could use bottlepy (https://bottlepy.org/docs/dev/).
 - Use Mysql for storing your data
 - You should provide us the source code (or a link to GitHub) and the instructions to run your code

+## Setting

+- Enable mod_rewrite on tour apache server.
+- Configure your VirtualHost and .htaccess with your path.

+## Action

+### GET

+/playlists/                    Get all playlists /playlists/id                  Get a playlist
+/videos/                       Get all videos /videos/id                     Get a video
+/playlists/id/videos           Get all videos of a playlist
+/videos/id/playlists           Get all playlists of a video

+### POST

+/playlists/                    Add a playlist
+/videos/                       Add a video
+/playlists/id/videos/id        Add a video to a playlist

+### PUT

+/playlists/id                  Update a playlist
+/videos/id                     Update a video

+### DELETE

+/playlists/id                  Delete a playlist
+/videos/id                     Delete a video /playlists/id/videos/id        Delete a video to a playlist

+## Schema

+### Playlist

+### Video